ldbc/ldbc_snb_datagen_spark/ldbc_socialnet_dbgen/README.md

 ## Configuration

-Configure your hadoop machine or cluster.
-For more information on how to do it, please visit [here](http://hadoop.apache.org/docs/stable/index.html)

-Configure the ldbc\_socialnet\_bm/ldbc\_socialnet\_dbgen/_params.init_  to meet your needs.
+The SNDG is configured by means of the ldbc\_socialnet\_bm/ldbc\_socialnet\_dbgen/_params.init_ file.
+Set the parameters properly to meet your needs.
 This file has the following format.

 ```
 	numtotalUser: #The number of users the social network will have.
 It shoud be bigger than 1000.